Fastflag1/Every-Script/README.md

 Get ready to unlock endless possibilities with this script and take your gaming to a whole new level of fun and control! 🖥️💡

+📥 How to Download the File
+If you want to download the script file, simply click on this link.
+This will initiate the download of the file.